SleepyToDeath/NetQRE/netqre2dt/README.md

 # What's this?
-This is (going to be) a compiler from NetQRE to data transducer.
+This is a compiler from NetQRE to data transducer.